jpg157/LinkSphere/README.md

 * There is a footer issue on the profile page, where a normal bootstrap footer stays in the middle of the page when there are no posts, and sticky footer covers posts when there are more than one.

 ## Features for Future
-What we'd like to build in the future:
-* We want to complete the search bar and filter functionality.
-We think this would allow for greater user experience and efficiency.
+* We want to complete the search bar and filter functionality to allow for greater user experience and efficiency.
-* We want to include a comments section for each post so that users can discuss about the topic.
+* We want to include a comments section for each post so that users can discuss about a news topic.
-* We want to allow users to visit other profiles and search for other profiles.
+* We want to allow users to be able to search for and visit other profiles.

 ## Team
 *   [Alfredo Luzardo](https://github.com/AlfredoLuzardo)